1. PARTICIPANTS AND ELIGIBILITY

 2. ENTRY FEES

-Entry fees are $150.00 per team, per tournament.
+Entry fees are $150 per team, per tournament.
 This rate includes a $5.00 Lunker entry.
 Some events may have increased/decreased entry fees, which will be made public as soon as available.
-All participants must pre-register online, and submit payment via Venmo or PayPal.
-Registration will close at midnight EST the Thursday before each event.
-Refunds must be requested 15 days prior to event, afterwards refunds are not provided.
+All participants must pre-register online, and submit payment via PayPal.
+Registration will close at midnight EST the Thursday before each event (Wednesday for the Friday event).
+Refunds must be requested 15 days prior to events, afterwards refunds are not provided.

 3. PRIZE PAYOUT

-Prize money will be awarded following the weigh-in at each tournament, and will be issued electronically to the account the entry was paid with.
+Prize money will be awarded within 24 hours, following the weigh-in at each tournament, and will be issued electronically to the account the entry was paid with.
 This will consist of the following:

 Team of the Year - $5 per entry

-Any remaining entry fees will be divided and paid equally at ≥$150.
-For the example of 30 boats, 6th and 7th place would receive $163 each.
-Non-standard events outside of the points tournaments may have other payouts.
 Winners are responsible for any and all taxes on any money or prizes won.
-90% of all $150 entry fees will go directly to the prize payout.
+90% of all $150 entry fees will go directly to prize payouts (points and championship).
 The remaining 10% will support trail operating costs, including but not limited to equipment/resources, permits, insurance and Weigh-Master costs.
+The additional funds collected from non-member entries will be used for Empire Team Trail Championship payouts and/or other costs to support the trail at the Tournament Committee’s discretion.

 4. OFF LIMITS